Ian-Hardy/emojithon/README.md

 # Emojithon

 This repo provides an interpreter for my own programming language, Emojithon.
+Mostly a learning exercise, but super fun once you get the hang of it!
+Hello world is as easy as 🦜🐣💬👋🌎💬🐓

-Mostly a learning exercise, but please feel free to clone it and write your own Emoji Code! 🦜🦜🦜
+Please feel free to clone it and write your own Emoji Code! 🦜🦜🦜

 To run emojithon, simply navigate to the root of the repository and run "python3 emojithon.py"